splunk/github-audit-log-monitoring-add-on-for-splunk/README.md

 ### Why can't I use a GitHub app instead of a personal access token?

-GitHub apps cannot be installed on the enterprise level.
+GitHub apps can't be installed on the enterprise level.
 The REST API requires enterprise admin privileges which are out of scope for GitHub apps.

 ### Can I use this with GitHub Enterprise Server?